Circuit Complexity in Topological Quantum Field Theory: Acknowledgements

 \section{Acknowledgements}

-We thank Scott Aaronson, Elena C\'aceres, Jacques Distler, Willy Fischler, and Dan Freed for useful discussions, as well as Shira Chapman, Jacques Distler, and Brian Swingle for valuable comments on a draft.
+We thank Scott Aaronson, Elena C\'aceres, Jacques Distler, Willy Fischler, Dan Freed, and Hao-Yu Sun for useful discussions, as well as Shira Chapman, Jacques Distler, and Brian Swingle for valuable comments on a draft.
 YF thanks the UT quantum information group for inspiration.
 This work was supported by the National Science Foundation under Grants No.\ PHY-1620610 (JC), PHY-1820712 (JC and SS), and PHY-1914679 (YF and SS).